International Student Program Requirements

 2. Application Fee.
 A non-refundable of USD 40.00 must be submitted with each application.
 After applying, you will receive a confirmation number by email and can pay the application fee online.
 Please use this confirmation number when you make your online payment.

-Each required document must be emailed individually in PDF form with Certified English Translation to the International Student Office.
+Each required document must be uploaded through your online application individually in PDF form with Certified English Translation.
 Paper documents and hard copies of photos will not be accepted.